 Mental Illness and Fitness to Dive

 If your first scuba experience goes well, great!
-Consider enrolling in a private Open Water Diver course®.
-During a private class, you can relax and take your time without worrying what other students think.
-Contact your local PADI® Dive Center or Resort for pricing and schedule options.
+Consider enrolling in a private Open Water Diver course.
+During a private class, you can relax and take your time without worrying about what other students think.
+Contact your local PADI Dive Center or Resort for pricing and schedule options.

 Scuba Diving While Taking Antidepressants

-Diving while taking antidepressants or related medications is relatively uncharted territory; however, divers who have taken the same medication over a long period (preferably 3 months) without issue may receive permission from their doctor to enjoy recreational diving.
+Diving while taking antidepressants or related medications is relatively uncharted territory; however, divers who have taken the same medication over a long period (preferably 3 months or more) without issue may receive permission from their doctor to enjoy recreational diving.

 What’s the concern?
-The side effects of certain medications may mimic symptoms of decompression illness (DCI) or cause life-threatening problems such as seizure, dizziness, fatigue, headache, numbness, altered mental status, tingling in the extremities and vision problems.
-For this reason, divers who have recently started a new medication should wait one to three months until they’re familiar with a drug’s side effects before getting in the water.
+The side effects of certain medications may mimic symptoms of decompression illness (DCI) or cause life-threatening problems, such as seizure, dizziness, fatigue, headache, numbness, altered mental status, tingling in the extremities and vision problems.
+For this reason, divers who have recently started a new medication should wait until they’re familiar with a drug’s side effects before getting in the water.

-SSRIs (selective serotonin reuptake inhibitors) are believed to be relatively safe for divers.
+SSRIs are believed to be relatively safe for divers.
 There is, however, evidence that higher doses of SSRIs can cause seizures, which increase the probability of drowning should one occur during a dive.
 Also, anyone who experiences drowsiness as a side effect of using SSRIs, or any other medication, should not dive.

 Scuba Diving and ADHD, Antipsychotic and Antiseizure Medications

-No data exist regarding scuba diving while taking antipsychotic drugs or stimulant medications.
+No data exists regarding scuba diving while taking antipsychotic drugs or stimulant medications.
 The greatest hazard may be a diver who does not take their medication as prescribed.